MarteXcoin-documentation/Documentation/wallets/recovery.rst

 If your existing version of MarteX Core is older than v0.12.1.x, you may need to rename your data folder from ``MarteX`` to ``DashCore``.

-To repair a broken installation, navigate to the DashCore folder and delete all *.log* and *.dat* files except *wallet.dat*.
+To repair a broken installation, navigate to the MarteXCore folder and delete all *.log* and *.dat* files except *wallet.dat*.
 The following files can be safely deleted: